 Bright Nights at Forest Park, Springfield (November 27, 2019–January 5, 2020)

 A premier lighting experience of the Northeast, Bright Nights at Forest Park has been held in Springfield, Massachusetts, since 1995.
 Over the years, more than 5.4 million visitors have visited the park during Christmas time.
 This light display has been named one of the Top 100 Attractions in North America by the American Bus Association seven times.
 Stroll through the amazing Winter Garden, Jurassic World, Kwanzaa, and Everett Barney Mansion.
-Kids would love Toy Land featuring Milton Bradley and Hasbro iconic toys and games.
+Kids love Toy Land, featuring Milton Bradley and Hasbro iconic toys and games.
 Marvel the Springfield Thunderbirds and other iconic displays such as the American Flag, Never Land, Spirit of the Season, Seuss Land, Victorian Village, Blizzard Tunnel, and the Giant Poinsettia Candles.

 La Salette Christmas Festival of Lights, Attleboro (November 28, 2019–January 5, 2020)

 La Salette Christmas Festival of Lights in Attleboro, Massachusetts, runs every year from late November through early January.
-From 5 to 9 p.m. visitors can view the amazing illumination featuring 300,000 lights over 10 acres.
+From 5 to 9 p.m. visitors can view the amazing illumination featuring 300,000 lights over ten acres.
 Other holiday attractions include the International Creche museum with hundreds of creches, the Outdoor Creche of Bethlehem with a real flame from Bethlehem (Israel), Holiday Masses, concerts and various artists.
 The admission is free, but donations are appreciated.

 ZooLights at the Stone Zoo, Stoneham (November 22, 2019–January 4, 2020)